donnyr5/ext2/README.md

 The program will create a file named cs111-base.img containing the EXT2 filesystem structure.

 This implementation provides a basic structure of the EXT2 filesystem and generates a filesystem image.
 You can explore the generated filesystem image using tools like debugfs or by mounting it as a loop device in a Linux environment.
 Keep in mind that this implementation is simplified and does not include advanced filesystem features.

-## Disclaimer

-This implementation is intended for educational purposes and does not cover all aspects of a complete and functional EXT2 filesystem.
-Use it for learning and experimentation, but do not rely on it for production or real-world use cases.